 A lot of people believe that good accounting is now more important than ever.
 As individuals and organizations adapt to new regulations, tax laws, and global financial influences, the need for accounting expertise grows.
 After all, good strategic decisions can't be made without having the kind of useful information that accountants and similar professionals put together and analyze.

-That's likely why, between 2014 and 2024, the employment of accountants is expected to grow by 11 percent in the U.S.** And that could mean enhanced job security for a lot of people in this field.
+That's likely why, between 2018 and 2028, average yearly job openings for accountants and auditors could total 146,000.2 That could mean enhanced job security for a lot of people in this field.

 How to Take Action